ChrisKurz/Matter/doc/Create an OpenThread Border Router.md

 needed Hardware:   Raspberry Pi 3B (or newer) with SD card of at least 8 GB of memory

+needed Software:   Note that this description is based on *nRF Connect SDK V1.8.0*!
+Some modifications in the description here would be needed for newer SDK versions!!!

 The OpenThread Border Router is installed on a RaspberryPi by following these steps:

 ## Prepare the Raspberry Pi